 There are several species of magic mushrooms native to Argentina.
 However, there is one that is the most predominant: Psilocybe cubensis.

 Magic mushrooms provide a broad spectrum of therapeutic benefits.
-However, this is not an assumption: more and more scientific studies are published on the topic each year.
+However, this is not an assumption: more and more scientific studies are published each year.

-Non-profit organizations such as MAPS and John Hopkins University, as well as public companies such as Compass Pathways, are leading the way in terms of research.
+Non-profit organizations such as MAPS and John Hopkins University, as well as public companies such as Compass Pathways, are leading the way in research.

 Evidence-based benefits of magic mushrooms include: